MokiMobility/MokiManageSDK/README.md

 ### iOS
 [Download](https://github.com/MokiMobility/MokiManageSDK/tree/1.1.1)

+*NOTE* please update your `Podfile` declarations to match the examples in the [README](https://github.com/MokiMobility/MokiManageSDK/tree/1.1.1).
+It shows how to use the `tag` option to ensure you get the correct version.
+If you are having difficulties obtaining the latest version due to CocoaPods cacheing then remove the cache directoy `${HOME}/Library/Caches/CocoaPods` and run a `pod update` to repopulate it
  * fixed a big that prevented compliance reports from persisting through closing the app
  * fixed bug that caused the app to stop sending compliance reports on weak networks
  * fixed bug that caused the user interface to lock up and lag on weak network connections